misspianoforte/misspianoforte_com/_posts/2013-07-17-a-beginning.markdown

 Since we have finally made some mentionable progress on our game, I decided that a blog should be instantiated.

-More info soon to come...
+More info soon to come... :heart:

 -M